Review of the 2017 International Criteria for hEDS and description of HSD

 When will the study results be published?

-Recruitment of study participants will take place from April 2022 to September 2023.
+Recruitment of study participants will take place over 2023-2024.
 The study may close to recruitment earlier if the required number of participants is reached sooner.

-Analysis and review of the data will take place after closing the study and is likely to be ready for presentation to stakeholder groups (which includes the patient community) in early 2024.
+Analysis and review of the data will take place after closing the study and is likely to be ready for presentation to stakeholder groups (which includes the patient community) in mid/late 2024.

-It is anticipated that conclusions and any recommendations will be published in mid to late 2024.
+It is anticipated that conclusions and any recommendations will be published in late 2024 / early 2025.